Federalist Society: Methods and influence

-The Federalist Society has 200 student chapters at law schools across the United States as well as lawyers chapters in 90 U.S. cities.
+The Federalist Society has student chapters at every law school in the United States as well as lawyers chapters in 90 U.S. cities.
 The Federalist Society provides its 70,000 members with "intellectual sparring and professional grooming."
 David Montgomery, writing in The Washington Post Magazine, said that each individual member of the group is "akin to an excited synapse in a sprawling hive mind with no one actually in charge."
 Montgomery called the Federalist Society "a remarkably successful example of what political scientists call a 'political epistemic community'," echoing Amanda Hollis-Brusky, who described the Federalist Society as "an interconnected network of experts with policy-relevant knowledge who share certain beliefs and work to actively transmit and translate those beliefs into policy."
 Hollis-Brusky wrote that the Federalist Society "has evolved into the de facto gatekeeper for right-of-center lawyers aspiring to government jobs and federal judgeships under Republican presidents."
 Former Federalist Society executive vice president Leonard Leo has said "he endorses the network theory of the society," saying, "It's less about who gets what job and more about building a community that can be self-perpetuating and self-sustaining and self-driving."

 Steven Teles, a professor of political science at Johns Hopkins University and the author of The Rise of the Conservative Legal Movement: The Battle for Control of the Law, wrote that the Federalist Society's influence on the judicial selection process may not be the group's most important impact.
 Instead, the "supply-and-demand relationship between the judges and the network" may be paramount, with judges needing "scholarship and arguments extending Federalist principles into new areas.
 Where new legal theories depart from the status quo, they need them to be vetted and legitimized through public debate.
 They require targeted cases raising questions that provide an opening to move the law.
 Without professors and lawyers in the network filling that demand, you're not going to maximize what you got through the electoral process."
 According to professor Lawrence Baum, the administrations of Ronald Reagan and George W. Bush "aimed to nominate conservative judges, and membership in the Federalist Society was a proxy for adherence to conservative ideology."